 First, we listed some of the issues that lead to this error.
 The top reasons include not enabling USB Debugging, missing device drivers, and bad USB cables.
 Next, we saw different ways to troubleshoot and fix the various issues that may cause Android Studio to not recognize a phone.
 In short, some of the fixes are making sure USB Debugging is enabled, installing device drivers, and using USB cables that support data transfer.

 The main purpose of running Android Studio projects on a real device is to test the app you're building.
 This kind of test is called manual testing.
 In addition to manual testing, it's recommended that you do automated testing.
 Automated tests are faster and easier to repeat.
 If you'd like to try out automated testing that is user-friendly, you should try Waldo.
 Waldo is a mobile testing tool that makes testing less technical as it does away with writing test scripts.
-You can begin using Waldo today and start your free trial.

 Using the tips above combined with Waldo, you should be well on your way to easy manual and automated testing for your apps.
 Learn more here.